 The handsome little companion, also known as ‘The American Gentleman’ has a sporty but compact body.
 They are small enough to live in an apartment space, but not too big to take up too much space.

 Boston terriers are lively and polite dogs and possess all the good qualities of a Terrier.
-They are low shedders and very easy to groom dogs.
-Boston terriers are intelligent and quite easy to train.
+They are low shedders and very easy-to-groom dogs.
+Boston terriers are intelligent and relatively easy to train.
 Due to their alert and affectionate personality, they make great pets for elderly.

 Bostons have a very special affinity for the elderly.
 They often bond very closely with their owner and become extremely loyal to him.
 They enjoy spending time and cuddling with their elderly companions.